GabeScott/standard-works-vault/General Conference/1987 April - Tears, Trials, Trust, Testimony.md

 “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost:

-“Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world” (Matt.
-28:19–20).
+“Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world” ([[Matthew 28.19|Matt.
+28:19–20]][[Matthew 28.20|]]).

 The men to whom he gave this instruction were not owners of land, nor did they have the education of the learned.
 They were simple men—men of faith, men of devotion, men “called of God.”

 Paul testified to the Corinthians: “Not many wise men after the flesh, not many mighty, not many noble, are called:

-“But God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty” (1 Cor.
-1:26–27).
+“But God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty” ([[1 Corinthians 1.26|1 Cor.
+1:26–27]][[1 Corinthians 1.27|]]).

-On this, the American continent, Alma likewise counseled his son Helaman: “I say unto you, that by small and simple things are great things brought to pass” (Alma 37:6).
+On this, the American continent, Alma likewise counseled his son Helaman: “I say unto you, that by small and simple things are great things brought to pass” ([[Alma 37.6|Alma 37:6]]).

-Then and now, servants of God take comfort from the Master’s assurance: “I am with you alway” (Matt.
-28:20).
+Then and now, servants of God take comfort from the Master’s assurance: “I am with you alway” ([[Matthew 28.20|Matt.
+28:20]]).
 This magnificent promise sustains you brethren of the Aaronic Priesthood who are called to positions of leadership in the quorums of deacons, teachers, and priests.
 It encourages you in your preparations to serve in the mission field.
 It comforts you during those moments of discouragement, which come to all.
 This same assurance motivates and inspires you brethren of the Melchizedek Priesthood as you lead and direct the work in the wards, the stakes, and the missions.

 “Wherefore, be not weary in well-doing,” said the Lord, “for ye are laying the foundation of a great work.
 And out of small things proceedeth that which is great.

-“Behold, the Lord requireth the heart and a willing mind” (D&C 64:33–34).
+“Behold, the Lord requireth the heart and a willing mind” ([[D&C 64.33|D&C 64:33–34]][[D&C 64.34|]]).

 An abiding faith, a constant trust, a fervent desire have always characterized those who serve the Lord with all their hearts.